-Castroreale, called the “faithful” by Frederick II of Aragon, is a medieval village in the north-western Peloritani, near Messina.
-It is a place full of history, churches and works of art with a beautiful view; it is also home to the procession of the Cristo Lungo and the typical castrense cookie u biscottu Castriciano, created by the Poor Clares who lived in the Monastery of Santa Maria degli Angeli until 1866.
+Castroreale, called the “faithful” by Frederick II of Aragon, is a medieval village in the north-western Peloritani site , near Messina.
+It is a place full of history, churches and works of art with a beautiful view; it is also home of the procession of the Cristo Lungo and the typical castrense cookie u biscottu Castriciano, created by the Poor Clares who lived in the Monastery of Santa Maria degli Angeli until 1866.

 From this date the real history of the town begins: the town first took the name of Castro and then Castroreale.